meschle/meschle.github.io/CaliforniaWildfiresProject.md

 As the effects of climate change become ever present in our world, environmental destruction is starting to become more of a commonality rather than a rarity.
 One such effect of climate change is the increase in wildfires, as seen within the state of California.
 The purpose of this project was to use statistical analysis and data visualization tools to find trends among this dataset that could be helpful for prevention of wildfires as well as any points for future analysis.
 In addition, this page will document the progress through analysis and visualization for this project, including SQL queries, statistical analysis using R, and visualization using Tableau.

 The dataset used was taken from a public access data set on Kaggle titled [California Wildfires 2013-2020](https://www.kaggle.com/datasets/ananthu017/california-wildfire-incidents-20132020), the data in this dataset was originally sourced from [CalFire](https://www.fire.ca.gov/), the website of the California Department of Forestry and Fire Protection.
-The data included information on the location (longitude, latitude, and county name) of the fire, the amount of acres burned, the name of the fire, the resources used to contain the fire, the fatalities and injuries from the fire, and the start and entinguish time of the fire among various other variables recorded.
+The data included information on the location (longitude, latitude, and county name) of the fire, the amount of acres burned, the name of the fire, the administration resources used to contain the fire like number of dozers, the fatalities and injuries from the fire, and the start and entinguish time of the fire among various other variables recorded.
 ___

 ### 1. Data Validation and Cleaning